Azure/fta-aks-operations/articles/resource-management.md

 - [AKS Operator Best Practices](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler)
 - [Recommended metric alerts from Container insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-metric-alerts)

-## Tools for resource management
+## Other Tools

-- Enable autoscaling with Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler to autoscale the pods and nodes.
+- Use autoscaling with Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler to autoscale the pods and nodes.

   > [!NOTE]
   > For AKS clusters, only use the Cluster Autoscaler to auto scale the nodes.
 Don't manually enable or configure the autoscale for the underlying VMSS.